Mouthless-Stoat/sigil101/src/ch2/1-the-basics.md

 @@snip ./listings/2-1.gd:first
 ```

-This tell `gdscript` that we are extending a object or class, you won't know what this mean now but we will touch on them later in [Chapter 2.7](./ch02-07-objects.md).
-We are extending the `SceneTree` because it is the first thing that Godot loaded.
+This tell `gdscript` that we are extending an object or class, you might not know what this mean now but we will touch on them later in [Chapter 2.7](/7-objects.md).
+We are extending the `SceneTree` object because it is the first thing that Godot loaded.
 Next we can move on to the next snippet:

 ```gd
 @@snip ./listings/2-1.gd:func
 ```

-This define a new function call `_init`, you will learn about function in [Chapter 2.6](./ch02-06-functions.md).
-The short version is Godot will execute whatever code within this function when the file is run.
+This define a new function call `_init`, you will learn about functions in [Chapter 2.6](./6-functions.md).
+The short version is Godot will execute whatever codes in this function when the file is run.
 Next we move into the body of this function:

 ```gd
 @@snip ./listings/2-1.gd:body
 ```

-Take note that it is slightly indented in, this is to tell Godot that this code belong in the body of the `_init` function we just made,`[] gdscript` are very picky about these indentation, through out this book we will use 4 spaces when indenting and any snippet of code you copy from this book will follow that.
+Take note that it is slightly indented in, this is to tell Godot that this code belong in the body of the `_init` function we just made,`[] gdscript` is very picky about these indentation, through out this book we will use 4 spaces when indenting and any snippet of code you copy from this book will follow that.
 When you are coding in vscode, pressing the `[] Tab` key will insert 4 spaces automatically for you.

 When you are typing code in the Godot Engine however, you can indent by hitting the `[] Tab` key this will insert a tab character instead of 4 spaces, be careful when copying code in this book and make sure that you are not mixing 1 tab and 4 spaces indentation.

 Anyway, in this function body, you have 2 lines `print("Hello!")` and `quit()`.
 The first line we call the function `print` to print the text `[] Hello!` to the screen.
 See that `"Hello!"` is wrap within `""`, this mean that we want `Hello!` to be a string, we will talk more about string and other type in [Chapter 2.3](./3-types.md).
-Lastly we do another function call `quit()` this is to tell godot to stop running the code and close the program.
+Lastly we do another function call, `quit()` this is to tell Godot to stop running the code and close the program.

 ## Ceremony